 Nobody wants a thin chili because, honestly, then it’s really just soup!
-Chili should be thick and hearty enough to be a meal of its own, but sometimes there's just a bit more liquid than you want in the pot.
-If you keep on cooking the chili, some of the ingredients — like the beans — may fall apart and turn to mush, so here are three other ways that you can easily thicken your chili!
+Chili should be thick and hearty enough to be a meal on its own, but sometimes there’s just a bit more liquid than you want in the pot.
+If you keep on cooking the chili, some of the ingredients — like the beans — may fall apart and turn to mush, so here are three other ways that you can easily thicken your chili.

 1. Use a potato masher.

 All you have to do is take a potato masher and smash some (but not all) of the chili around.
 Mashing the beans and vegetables so that they break down and release their natural starches will help thicken the excess liquid while still leaving a good portion of the beans intact.

 2. Add cornmeal.